cowprotocol/docs/docs/governance/fees.md

 >
 > **Fee calculation:** surplus * 0.5 **OR** volume * 0.01 [whichever number is lower]

-[^surplus]: Surplus is defined as the difference between the minimum execution price and the executed price of an order
+Note: Surplus is defined as the difference between the minimum execution price and the executed price of an order